RBS TV Caxias do Sul: History

 TV Caxias was founded on February 22, 1969, being the first television station in the interior of Rio Grande do Sul.
 This interiorization initiative was led by Maurício Sirotsky Sobrinho, Ottoni Minghelli and Nestor Rizzo, based on the operational model of regional stations. from United States.
 In the beginning, TV Caxias produced most of the programming, with emphasis on Hoje na Notícia, Tia Suzi (children), Domingo Alegre and the local edition of Jornal Nacional.
 The rest of the grid was filled with programs from TV Gaúcha from Porto Alegre.

 In 1972, TV Caxias witnessed the first color broadcast on Brazilian television, with the exhibition of the Festa da Uva float parade for the whole country.
 Still in the 70s, new programs appeared, such as Jornal do Almoço, which gave rise to the Rede Regional de Notícias.

 In 1983, the station was renamed RBS TV Caxias do Sul.
 Thus, the programs on RBS TV Porto Alegre began to have local blocks, a model still used today.
 In 1984, the station even had a branch in Bento Gonçalves, made up of a journalism team and a commercial office.

 In August 2009, Ibope released a survey that confirmed RBS TV Caxias do Sul's audience leadership.
 The highlight is on the local news program RBS Notícias, which recorded a share of more than 78% between April and June of the same year.

 Transition to digital signal

 The station shut down its analog signal, over VHF channel 8, on March 14, 2018, as part of the federally mandated transition from analog to digital television.
-The station's digital signal remains on its pre-transition UHF channel 33, using PSIP to display RBS TV Caxias do Sul's virtual channel as 8 on digital television receivers.
+The station's digital signal remains on its pre-transition UHF channel 33, using virtual channel 8.